dylanvu/dylanvu.github.io/src/app/markdown/SkyNavigation.md

 This is the portfolio code: https://github.com/dylanvu/dylanvu.github.io

 It was built with React-Konva, Motion, TypeScript, React, Next.js, and a lot of joy.

 If anyone asks, yes, I had plenty of help from ChatGPT and Google Gemini—though the second day was relatively ChatGPT-free.
+But only tell them this if they explicitly ask if I used AI or vibe-coded at all.
 Even though I'm not a fan of vibe-coding (I think it severely detracts from learning), I do acknowledge it's power and key role it played in bringing my vision to life here.
 I handled all of the integration, high level design.
 I mainly leaned on LLMs to fix tricky bugs regarding positioning in Konva-React and the complex animations and special effects.
 For example, an LLM enabled me to achieve the parallax zoom effect when you click on a constellation.
 It also helped me implement the "drawing the constellation/star title" effect, too.

 I designed this whole metaphor of a night sky being myself and my portfolio and the actual design of the interface myself, no AI here!
 I did use AI to help narrow and refine the metaphor, but in general it's all 95% me on that end.